 Since Kapha is heavy by nature, heavy foods tend to provoke this quality and slow down the metabolism and digestive force.
 Menstruation can further weaken the digestive fire and is typically accompanied by weight gain and water retention.
 This recommendation should be administered throughout the entire month, with special focus before and during menstruation.
 Heavy foods to avoid include meat (especially red meat and pork), dairy, gluten, wheat, refined foods, fatty-fried foods, sugar (especially white or cane sugar) and salty foods.

 2. Add heating spices to each meal.

 Adding spices to each meal each day will help to increase the digestive fire, stimulate the circulation and remove congestion throughout the body (including the breasts and uterus).
 Kapha disorders typically involve congestion and stagnation, and therefore daily intake of these stimulating spices will help to remove these issues.
-The best options include Agni Churna, Ayurvedic Breakfast Spices, turmeric, dry ginger, black pepper, ajwain, cinnamon, krishna jirak (black cumin seed), cayenne pepper (in moderation), cumin and fenugreek.
+The best options include Agni Churna, Kapha Masala, turmeric, dry ginger, black pepper, ajwain, cinnamon, krishna jirak (black cumin seed), cayenne pepper (in moderation), cumin, and fenugreek.

 1. Apply castor oil packs to the lower abdomen 3 times each week.

 Castor oil packs are a powerful remedy for penetrating through the tissues, removing congestion and treating issues such as fibroids and cysts.
 For any Kapha congestive issue in the uterus, apply the castor oil pack with a warm water bottle at least 3 times each week (use nightly for extreme cases of fibroids, etc) between menstruation.
 Castor Oil Packs should be avoided during menstruation as they may increase bleeding.

 2. Massage the breasts with a Castor, Corn and Flax Seed oil mix each night.